-Construction Spending refers to monthly estimates of the total dollar value of construction work done on new structures or improvements to existing structures for private and public sectors each month in the United States.
-In 2016, private construction spending accounted for 75 percent of total spending and public for 25 percent.
-Spending in non-residential construction represented 60 percent of total and residential accounted for 40 percent.
+Construction Spending in the United States averaged 0.45 percent from 1964 until 2021, reaching an all time high of 5.90 percent in April of 1978 and a record low of -4.80 percent in February of 1975.
 This page provides the latest reported value for - United States Construction Spending - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Construction Spending - actual data, historical chart and calendar of releases - was last updated on August of 2018.
+United States Construction Spending - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

 Construction Spending in the United States is expected to be 1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Construction Spending in the United States to stand at -0.20 in 12 months time.
 In the long-term, the United States Construction Spending is projected to trend around 0.40 percent in 2022, according to our econometric models.